xiyuy98/stat-992-blog-post/README.md

 # Blog post: an example on Vintage Sparse PCA

 ---
-author:
-- name: Shuqi Yu
+Stats 992 Class Project
-- name: Xiyu Yang
+Shuqi Yu & Xiyu Yang
 ---

 ## 1 The background and main question